FarronF/limerick-council-meetings/meetings/2018/05/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th March 2018.md

 through working with the owners of these properties and/or exercising the

-various legislative powers available to the Council.--- 19
+various legislative powers available to the Council.
+---
+19

 In instances where a dangerous building is identified as part of this inspection